-The different clubhouses feature sport courts, outdoor pools, auditoriums, arts and crafts rooms, and other activity spaces.
-Social clubs for photography, singles, exercising, card games, and other interests meet on or off site, and there is also a vibrant travel group.
+The different clubhouses feature sports courts, outdoor pools, auditoriums, arts and crafts rooms, and other activity spaces.
+Social clubs for photography, singles, exercising, card games, and other interests meet on or off-site, and there is also a vibrant travel group.

 The two main draws for Leisure Village West are its a golf course community and offers incredible value for the price.
 This established neighborhood has 2,682 attached resale homes built from 1972 to 1993 on a gated property in Manchester.

-The 21 different models range from 737 to 2,013 square feet, and include one to two bedrooms, one to two-and-a-half baths, and a garage or nearby parking.
+The 21 models range from 737 to 2,013 square feet and include one to two bedrooms, one to two-and-a-half baths, and a garage or nearby parking.
 The HOA fee provides for snow removal and lawn maintenance.